loyada/typedpy/docs/fields.rst

 It is also possible to define an immutable Structure.
 See Under the **Structures** section.

-Optional field and default values
+Optional Field and Default Values
 =================================
 A structure can have fields that are optional.
 For an optional field, if no value is provided, then the assessor returns None by default.